cgwire/kitsu/docs/getting-started-superviseur/README.md

 ![Quotas](../img/getting-started/supervisor_quotas.png)

 Kitsu has two ways to calculate the quotas.
-The first is based on the daily Timesheets filled by the Artists.
+The first is based on the daily timesheets filled out by the artists.

 The calculation of the quotas will start as soon as the Artist fills out his first timesheet on this task, and it will end when he stops.

 The second way is based on the status.
 The calculation starts with the **WIP** status and ends with the **WFA** status.

-It's **First take** quotas, meaning that the back-and-forth of comments won't enter in the calculation.
+It's **First take** quotas, meaning that the back-and-forth of comments won't be entered in the calculation.

 ![Weekly Quotas](../img/getting-started/supervisor_quotas_week.png)